d-jason32/Android_Individual_Project_2_JD/README.md

 2. Login Screen
 3. Register screen with validation
 4. If the registration is successful you go on to the previous screen.
+5. Login Enabled with regex validation!
+6. Once you log in you are taken to the game.
+7. You can either play or read the rules.

 # Tasks

-// If registration is successful return to the previous screen.

-// Enable login (it doesn’t have to be linked to a database at this stage)

-Once users login, you should take them to the game.

 should have an activity that explains the rules of the game (quiz).